KenSucento/FIN-452---Quantitative-Trading/qtfinalcontext.md

 | %.InMrkt | 0.6611 | 0.6355 |
 | DD.Length | 1,545 | 96 |

-### Why Degradation Occurred
+### Why the Return is This Low (Honest Assessment)
+- The US risk-free rate in 2025 was ~4.25–4.50%.
+The strategy earned 1% annualized gross, which does not beat cash.
+Sharpe of 0.2145 uses Rf = 0; on a real risk-free rate basis, risk-adjusted return is negative.
+- The sector ETF universe is small, liquid, and heavily covered.
+Mean-reversion relationships exist but the magnitude of alpha has compressed to the point where gross returns barely clear zero after costs.
+- Transaction costs were not modeled.
+At 1% gross annualized across 63% time-in-market, even minimal ETF bid/ask spreads would likely eliminate most or all net return.
-- Regime change: tariff shocks, rate cuts, sector rotation in 2025–2026
+- Regime change: tariff shocks and policy-driven sector rotation in 2025–2026 created spread dislocations that stayed wide rather than reverting.
-- Short test window: ~3 half-life cycles max per pair — insufficient for statistical confidence
+- Short test window: ~3 half-life cycles max per pair — insufficient for statistical confidence either way.

-- Parameter fit: optimal params from 24-yr training regime; some fit does not transfer
+### Benchmark Comparison (Jan 2025 – Mar 2026)
+- SPY and an equal-weight basket of all 9 clustering ETFs (XLB, XLE, XLF, XLI, XLK, XLP, XLV, XLU, XLY) both materially outperformed the strategy over the same window.
+- Equal-weight sector index uses zero modeling overhead and the exact same building blocks as the strategy.
+- Market neutrality by design means forgoing beta in a bull market regime.
+At 1% gross, the tradeoff does not justify the complexity.

 ---